 Ionization chamber construction differs from the proportional counter.
 The flat plate design is preferred for ionization chambers, or concentric cylinders may be utilized in the construction to allow for integrating pulses produced by the incident radiation.
 Proportional counters and Geiger counters usually utilize cylinder and central electrodes.
 The proportional counter would require such exact control of the electric field between the electrodes that it would not be practical.

 Quenching – Proportional Counters

-Detection of Alpha, Beta and Gamma Radiation using Proportional Counter
+Detection of Alpha, Beta, and Gamma Radiation using Proportional Counter

 A large volume spherical proportional counter can be used for neutron measurements.
 The pure N2 gas is studied for thermal and fast neutron detection, providing a new way for neutron spectroscopy.
 The neutrons are detected via the 14N(n,p)14C and 14N(n,α)11B reactions.

-It must be noted, for gamma spectrometry, the most common detectors include sodium iodide (NaI) scintillation counters and high-purity germanium detectors.
+For gamma spectrometry, the most common detectors include sodium iodide (NaI) scintillation counters and high-purity germanium detectors.